 Air Conditioner Replacement: what to do when your air conditioner stops working Posted May 28, 2015 Summer and comfort go hand in hand, but when you’re dealing with an air conditioner that isn’t leaving you with the comfort you expect, you may need to consider air conditioner replacement.
 Take a few moments and think about this scenario: it’s only a few weeks in to the summer and you’re enjoying a stress-free day at home.
 As lunchtime rolls around, you recognize that it’s beginning to feel awfully warm inside.
 You check the thermostat and all seems to be well with the settings, but the temperature says 85 degrees.
 It’s likely that you rode it out as much as you could, but now it’s time to call in an expert and find out what’s wrong.
 So what does that mean for you as a homeowner?
 Well, there are a number of reasons that you may be facing air conditioner replacement.
 And considering the weather in Madera, you don’t want to be stuck without what could be the single most important piece of home comfort equipment you own.
 Here are a few things you should be watching for if you think your air conditioner has stopped working: Insufficient air flow.
 If you notice a change in air flow, check for a blocked return-air or supply-air grille.
 Be sure all of these grilles are not obstructed by furniture or other items.
 Non-working outdoor fan.
 If you go outside to view your air conditioner’s outdoor fan and it doesn’t run, you’ll want to give the pros at Brian's Heating & Cooling, Inc. in Madera a call.
 That fan is responsible for the transferring of heat from your home to the outdoors.
 If it doesn’t run, that heat transfer isn’t happening and can cause a number of issues, including overheating of the compressor and other potential internal damage.
 Outside obstructions.
 If your air conditioner is currently circled by shrubbery or other potential obstructions, there could be an issue with enough air flow to the unit.
 Over time this could also mean that dirt and debris end up clogging your system and inhibiting its cooling abilities.
 Make certain your system is free from obstructions and is cleaned routinely to potentially lessen your chances of needing air conditioner replacement.
 Dirty filters.
 One of the most common problems that Brian's Heating & Cooling, Inc. runs in to is improperly cared for filters.
 Dirty filters not only reduce airflow, they can also hurt your system’s efficiency and can drive up your monthly energy costs.
 They also affect air quality and when allergy season is in full-swing, a dirty filter can have a great impact on your home comfort.
 If you have checked all of these and your air conditioner still isn’t operating, follow these step-by-step instructions, only proceeding to the next step if the system doesn’t start.
 Check that the thermostat temperature set-point is set below indoor temperature, and the system switch is in the COOL position.
 Is the outdoor unit power supply switch "on"?
 Is the furnace/air handler power supply "on"?
 Check the house fuse box/breaker box for a blown fuse or tripped circuit breaker.
-If the system still does not operate, call Brian's Heating & Cooling, Inc. at 559-675-1681.
+If the system still does not operate, call Brian's Heating & Cooling, Inc. at 559-900-1170.
 Having an inoperable air conditioner and dealing with air conditioner replacement doesn’t have to be a headache.
 Sure, your system may not be operating , but that’s why the pros at Brian's Heating & Cooling, Inc. in Madera is here to help.
-Give us a call at 559-675-1681 or schedule an appointment online and we’ll be sure to come out and get your system back up and running in no time.
+Give us a call at 559-900-1170.